The best way to disembark an airplane

 Vadeboncoeur, a flight attendant with Canadian carrier WestJet, recorded timelapse footage of passengers disembarking an internal charter flight in Canada.

-They're oil rig workers, traveling from Fort MacKay/Firebag Aerodrome to Calgary International Airport -- and they've got deplaning down to a tee.
+They're oil rig workers, traveling from Fort McMurray in Alberta to Calgary International Airport -- and they've got deplaning down to a tee.

 "These men and women do this flight on a regular basis.
 As it blows my mind every time, I decided to film it," Vadeboncoeur tells CNN Travel.